 Michael Schoonmaker is Chairman of the Television-Radio-Film Department at Syracuse University's Newhouse School.
 He began his production career at MTV, then moved to NBC’s Olympic Unit for their coverage of the 1988 Games.
 He teaches courses in TV and film production, and is author of the book Camera in the Classroom: Educating the Post-TV Generation.

-Todd Sodano is Associate Professor of Communications at St. John Fisher College.
+Todd Sodano is Associate Professor, and Director of Film and Television Studies at St. John Fisher College.
 His research examines the production, distribution and reception of the HBO

 series The Wire and the influence of television critics during its